pauljcoles/cats/part3.md

 **These diagrams revealed missing state transitions** that weren't clear in Jira stories but were visible in Figma designs.
 The AI became better at identifying incomplete workflows and suggesting additional test scenarios.

+### Making the tasks self documenting

+I was much like a university student writing their software plan after the code.
+I had this amazing system, but only I knew what it did, and I'd only remember this for a while.
+So, I asked the AI to produce flow charts using Mermaid again.

+This allows others to understand what it does without reading a bunch of pseudo code.
+It also allows me to follow the paths through and debug problems.
+It became immediately of value when I noticed I was loading the domain, checking it, making a descision, then loading the domain again and checking it even more throughly :rolleyes:

 ## Honest Assessment: What Actually Works

+### It's all new to me

+I've kind of gone into this blind, I'll talk more about this in part 4.
+The first version was a mess, but it worked and it proved that it could be done.
+When we needed to look at rolling it out, I found that I couldn't.
+I learnt what worked as I went along.

+We went live with what I'll call version 2.
+This is domain aware and has the context loading, however it had some bugs reported early on, one of which was the ticket assessment would always fail.
+This means it wasn't loading the domain context.
+It really was a 'it works on my machine' kind of problem.

+I tried stengthening the wording, but, I know this can only go so far.
+The AI doesn't read things like us, it reads everything as one sentence, and with how they work, more recent things have more importance.

+I needed to make a change to how the tasks were executed.
+In V3 everything is pseudo code, to be honest I'm kind of thinking the entire thing can be actual code, with a simple markdown file the AI uses.
+Perhaps in V4.

+### Making an F1 car

+I'm a big fan of F1, more of the design and off track stuff; the races can be pretty dull.
+What's really clear is that if you change the front wing, then it has effect to other areas of the car.

+Making the domain loading perfect had the issue of the AI treating it as an overide for garbage tickets.
+It would allow terrible tickets though because it thought the extra domain made them better.
+It didn't it just meant were nonsense with the correct names.

+The domain stuff is seasoning on your pasta.

+So, the assessment had to change to pseudo code so that it understood the rules.
+I did try putting rule 5 before rule 4 (changed the numbers and everything), but the AI just ignored it!

+After doing this it wouldn't allow any tickets to be processed, in a perfect world this wouldn't happen, everyone would write perfect scenarios.
+So I had to make it optional.
+There's something that the system has to adhere to - The human has to make the descisions.
+It's why the test cases aren't limited, they are in priority order, but it makes everything.
+When something goes wrong the AI won't be the one being told off.

+So, that's where the options I mentioned earlier came from.

+After this, rather than mess around, all the other tasks were changed to pseudo code.

+### I'm not that clever

+I was testing all these changes manually, like a chump.
+So, I got the AI to make some unit tests, it took good, bad and tickets not from my domain, generated the expectations and made repeatable tests.
+Now, when the rules change we can run this and see if anything is broken.
+We also recreate the mermaid diagrams and know if the flow makes sense.

 ### The Wins ✅